10 Practical Tips To Improve Your Nonprofit's Newsletter

 The CTA is very important because it helps direct your readers toward your main objective.
 We suggest you include one in every newsletter!

-There are two main facets go into the creation of a good CTA:
+There are two main facets that go into the creation of a good CTA:

 The visual: Your CTA button should be the visual star of your newsletter.
 Try out a bright color that helps it stand out from the rest of your email!